Skip to main content

 80%

-• WildStar features a unique and engaging combat system that requires players to actively dodge and aim their attacks, making battles feel dynamic and rewarding.
+• WildStar features a unique and engaging combat system that requires players to actively dodge and aim, making battles feel dynamic and rewarding.

-• The game has a vibrant art style and humorous writing, creating an enjoyable atmosphere that sets it apart from other MMOs.
+• The game has a vibrant art style and humorous writing, creating an enjoyable atmosphere that keeps players entertained.

-• The game suffers from a low player population, making it difficult to find groups for dungeons and other content, which can lead to a feeling of isolation.
+• The game suffers from a low player population, making it difficult to find groups for dungeons and other content, which can lead to a solitary experience.

-• The questing system can feel repetitive, with many quests being standard 'kill x' or 'collect y' types, which may not engage all players.
+• The questing system can feel repetitive, with many quests being fetch or kill tasks that lack depth and variety.

 • story